Ski Racing Camp FAQ:

 How do I tune my skis at camp?

 We provide tuning benches and a set of vices.
 Please bring your tuning equipment.
 Also, our coaches are available to help tune skis if you are new to it.
-We also have a tuning class at camp to help you learn to tune your own skis.

 I just started ski racing, am I ready for your ski racing camp?

 Usually, we require at least a year of ski racing experience to handle Mt.
 Hood’s terrain.
 For younger athletes we require that you know how to pack your own ski bag, organize and keep track of your equipment, and carry your own equipment to the lift each day.
-You can email firstname.lastname@example.org to inquire about your ability and/or send video of your skiing to us!
+You can email [email protected] to inquire about your ability and/or send video of your skiing to us!

 How much extra spending money should my daughter bring?